 Each of these giants offers a slightly different element as its core service, but what we can say for sure is that all of their market shares are on a steady increase as more and more businesses and organizations shift their operations on cloud platforms.

 AWS accounted for 34% of all public cloud services in Q2 2017 as per data from the Synergy Research Group, making it by far the market leader in cloud computing.
-They reported nearly $1 billion ($916 million) as their operational income in Q2, which shows an increase of 28% year over year, and gaining 1% of the market share.
+They reported nearly $1 billion ($916 million) as their operating income in Q2, which shows an increase of 28% year-over-year, and gaining 1% of the market share.

-Alphabet’s Google Cloud Platform occupies third spot behind AWS and Microsoft in the cloud computing market, with 5% of the global public cloud market recorded in Q2.
+Alphabet’s Google Cloud Platform occupies the third spot behind AWS and Microsoft in the cloud computing market, with 5% of the global public cloud market recorded in Q2.
 Google cloud contributed to a 42% growth year over year in the quarter to rise to $3.1 billion.
-In the Alphabet group, Google Cloud Platform is one of the fastest growing businesses, with an increase of 1% in total market share in the quarter.
+In the Alphabet group, Google Cloud Platform is one of the fastest-growing businesses, with a 1% increase in total market share in the quarter.

-With the focus of every major technology corporation on cloud, it is but certain that cloud computing will take over the world in the near future.
+With the focus of every major technology corporation on the cloud data warehouse, it is but certain that cloud computing will take over the world in the near future.
 Tech giants are pooling in efforts in AI and machine learning to shape the future of cloud-based enterprises.
-Further advancements will come in the form of implementation of these tools to enable businesses to effective use the platform for their operations.
+Further advancements will come in the form of the implementation of these tools to enable businesses to effectively use the platform for their operations.

-Infrastructure is still at a nascent stage, but with insights into watertight security and predictive models, we expect enterprises to soon start preferring cloud systems over performing computation in local systems.
+Infrastructure is still at an early stage, but with insights into watertight security and predictive models, we expect enterprises to start preferring cloud systems over-performing computation in local systems soon.
 The data that companies are drawing out is constantly increasing in bulk and diversity.
 The effect of AI in extracting meaningful insights out of data dumps of such magnitude will play a significant role in determining how our economies are handled in the days to come.